Austria–Greece relations

 Foreign relations exist between Austria and Greece.
 Both countries have diplomatic relations since the early 19th century, after the Greek War of Independence, and today's relations are considered excellent.

+Greece has an embassy in Vienna.
+Austria has an embassy in Athens.
+There is also a Greek community living in Austria.

+History

 Since the 17th century, Greek merchants, mostly of the regions of Macedonia and Epirus, were settled in Austria-Hungary and Vienna and made fortunes there.
 A large part of scholars and intellectuals of the Modern Greek Enlightenment had their base in Vienna.

-Today Greece has an embassy in Vienna and an honorary consulate in Salzburg.
-Austria has an embassy in Athens and six honorary consulates (in Heraklion, Ermoupolis, Corfu, Patras, Rhodes and Thessaloniki).
-Both countries are full members of the European Union.
-There is also a Greek community living in Austria.
+The Austrian government recognized Greek independence in April 1831.

+During World War II, some Greeks were imprisoned in subcamps of the Mauthausen concentration camp in German-annexed Austria.

 During the Greek debt crisis, Austria was one of the strongest supporters of Greek positions, such as on the refugee crisis.

+Both countries are full members of the Council of Europe and of the European Union.